 - Programmatic file upload: you will need to create a service account within your GCP project, which will be used to perform uploads to Permutive.
 In this case, please let us know the email address of your service account so that we can grant access.

 Note: You can also provide both types of users to have access to the same bucket.

-Each Audience Set will have its own taxonomy.
+Each Data Provider will have its own taxonomy.
 The taxonomy defines the audience segment IDs being sent to Permutive, in order to create custom cohorts and view insights in the Permutive Dashboard.
 More information can be found here.

 Note: Please contact Permutive Support with the following information and our team will provide you with a bucket and relevant access:

 Google Cloud Project Service Account